Road speed limit enforcement in the United Kingdom: Methods

 There are several types of speed camera in use.
-Speed cameras must be calibrated and certified before the images from it are acceptable to the court, including the cameras used in police vehicles.
+Speed cameras must be calibrated and undergo Home Office Type Approval before the images from it are acceptable to the court, including the cameras used in police vehicles.
 Owners of vehicles photographed may be contacted with a 'Notice of Intended Prosecution' (NIP) requiring them to provide the name and address of the driver.
 If they do not provide this information they may receive a Court summons for 'Failing to Furnish Driver Details'.
 "Higher speeds" result in prosecution by way of a 'Conditional Offer Fixed Penalty' which can be settled by accepting a £100 fine and three penalty points.
 "Excessive speed offences" are automatically sent to the court.

 Fixed instantaneous speed cameras

 These cameras are installed beside a road and record the instantaneous speed of vehicles and a photograph of vehicles that have been identified as breaking the speed limit.
 There are two types commonly in use: